 Filing for Jones Act Claim

-Eligible seaman injured due to negligence of a Jones Act qualified vessel’s owner, employer, or coworker, can file a legal claim to obtain compensation for certain damages.
+Workers injured due to negligence of a Jones Act qualified vessel’s owner, employer, or coworker can file a compensation claim for certain damages.
 Here is the general process for making a Jones Act personal injury claim:

 - Report your injury immediately to the captain, your employer, or a senior officer.
 Federal Maritime Law gives you seven days from the date of the accident to report the injury, but do not wait that long.
-Do not try to stay on duty before reporting the accident because the vessel’s insurer may think you were not hurt enough to receive compensation.
+Do not try to stay on duty before reporting the accident because the Jones Act vessel‘s insurer may think you were not hurt enough to have compensation rights.

-- Seek medical assistance immediately.
+- Seek medical care immediately.
 Save proof of any medications or diagnostic tests you take.
-Even if it is a minor injury, it is important to have a physician or medical personnel examine your injury so it is recorded and later can be used as medical proof.
+Even if it is a minor injury, it is important to seek medical treatment from a physician so it is recorded and later can be used as medical proof.

 - When you report the injury, ensure that the captain enters it into the ship’s log.
 Also, know that the captain or your employer is legally obligated to file a report using form CG-2692.

-- When your company provides an accident report, make sure to fill it out as soon as possible.
+- When your company provides an accident report for a work-related injury, make sure to fill it out as soon as possible.
 Try to be as detailed and accurate as possible in the form, especially when filling out the section about who caused the injury.
 If you are confused about the at-fault party, seek legal representation immediately.

 - The captain will then send the form to the Human Resources (H.R.) department, which will forward it to the workers’ compensation office.

-If the vessel’s insurance tries to make you give any written statements after receiving the CG-2692, or if you feel coerced into signing any forms that you do not want to, consult a lawyer immediately to protect your rights to compensation.
+If the vessel’s insurance tries to make you give any written statements after receiving the CG-2692, or if you feel coerced into signing any forms that you do not want to, consult a maritime attorney immediately to protect your rights to compensation.

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.